Asian shares fall as oil lingers above $120, yen sinks

 Benchmarks declined across the region, except in Tokyo, where a weakening yen sent issues of some Japanese exporters higher.
-Nintendo surged 1.4% in morning trading, while Toyota Motor Corp.'s stocks gained 0.7%.
+Nintendo Co. issues surged 1.9% in afternoon trading, while Honda Motor Co. stocks gained more than 0.9%.

-The Japanese yen continued its slide to new 20-year lows against the U.S. dollar, a trend the International Monetary Fund and other analysts expect to continue for a while because of higher interest rates in the U.S. and Europe, compared to Japan, where long-term interest rates remain at near-zero.
+The Japanese yen has recently slid to fresh 20-year lows against the U.S. dollar, a trend the International Monetary Fund and other analysts expect to continue for a while because of higher interest rates in the U.S. and Europe, compared to Japan, where long-term interest rates remain at near-zero.

 The Governing Council of the European Central Bank is holding a monetary policy meeting later in the day.
 Comments from Christine Lagarde, head of the European Central Bank, have markets anticipating an interest rate hike in July, with possibly more to follow.